Khendi1/PVS/README.md

 ## Hardware setup

-Configuring your MIDI hardware, cameras, and capture devices is currently a weak point, and will be revisted for overhaul (using vidgear package???).
+Configuring your MIDI hardware, cameras, and capture devices is currently a weak point, and will be revisted for overhaul.

-To access a video device, OpenCV needs its USB enumeration value.
-This enumeraton is determined by the order in which devices are plugged in.
-For example, if you're using a laptop, the webcam will likely be device 0.
+Cv2 camera/capture devices are identified upon program execution, but MIDI devices are not.

-To configure your set of devices, you must find the ```MixSources``` enum class in ```mix.py```.
-For each device you wish to use, assign its corresponding USB enumeration value.
+See the [Control](#control) section for guidance on configuring your MIDI device.

 ## Features and Parameters:
 - Locally save and recall patches